__________________________________________________________________

 you make the winds* your messengers, fire and flame your ministers.

-*(the Hebrew word RÙAKH is both wind and spirit)
+*(the Hebrew word RÙAKH is wind, breath, or spirit)

 has always felt strange.
 When angels have shown themselves visibly to people